Quick takes

 Thomas Kwa

-I want to slightly push back against this post in two directions: * I do not think longtermism is any sort of higher form of care or empathy.
+I want to slightly push back against this post in two ways: * I do not think longtermism is any sort of higher form of care or empathy.
 Many longtermist EAs are motivated by empathy, but they are also driven by a desire for philosophical consistency, beneficentrism and scope-sensitivity that is uncommon among the general public.
 Many are also not motivated by empathy-- I think empathy plays some role for me but is not the primary motivator?
 Cold utilitarianism is more important but not the primary motivator either [1].
 I feel much more caring when I cook dinner for my friends than when I do CS research, and it is only because I internalize scope sensitivity more than >99% of people that I can turn empathy into any motivation whatsoever to work on longtermist projects.
 I think that for most longtermists, it is not more empathy, nor a better form of empathy, but the interaction of many normal (often non-empathy) altruistic motivators and other personality traits that makes them longtermists. * Longtermists make tradeoffs between other common values and helping vast future populations that most people disagree with, and without ideosyncratic EA values there is no reason that a caring person should make the same tradeoffs as longtermists.
 I think the EA value of "doing a lot more good matters a lot more" is really important, but it is still trading off against other values. * Helping people closer to you / in your community: many people think this has inherent value * Beneficentrism: most people think there is inherent value in being directly involved in helping people.
-Habitat for Humanity is extremely popular among caring and empathic people, and they would mostly disagree that it would be better to make slightly more of a difference by e.g. subsidizing eyeglasses in Bangladesh. * Justice: most people think it is more important to help one human trafficking victim than one tuberculosis victim or one victim of omnicidal AI if you create the same welfa
+Habitat for Humanity is extremely popular among caring and empathic people, and they would mostly not think it is better to make more of an overall difference by e.g. subsidizing eyeglasses in Bangladesh. * Justice: most people think it is more important to help one human trafficking victim than one tuberculosis victim or one victim of omnicidal AI if you create the same welfare, because they

 Thanks for this reply — it does resonate with me.
 It actually got me thinking back to Paul Bloom's Against Empathy book, and how when I read that I thought something like: "oh yeah empathy really isn't the best guide to acting morally," and whether that view contradicts what I was expressing in my quick take above.